fresho-dev/router/docs/middleware.md

 # Middleware

-typed-routes provides a composable middleware system for request/response processing.
+@fresho/router provides a composable middleware system for request/response processing.
 Middleware can handle cross-cutting concerns like authentication, logging, CORS, and rate limiting.

 ## Table of Contents